pjalocha/ogn-tracker/README.md

 ## Configuration and options

-The code is tailored for given module at compile time and there are as well various options/functions: some configured at compile time and some at runtime
+The code is tailored for given module at compile time and there are as well various options/functions: some configured at compile time and some at runtime.
++ Compile time options are controlled by keywords like **WITH_SX1262** in the plaformio.ini file
++ Run-time options are configured with commands sent to the serial console like **$POGNS,AcftType=1** and they are remembered in the flash of the device.